carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 ![alt text](../fig/06-poor-colour.png "Colour overload")

-#### Validation techniques
+### Validation techniques

 Excel possesses a simple but effective data validation function, that places rules on the data that gets entered.
 This can take a few minutes to setup, but if you're manually entering data, that time could save you from costly mistakes.

-#### Exercise - Validation
+> ## Exercise: Validation
+>

-Modern spreadsheet programs often have data validation tools.
+> Modern spreadsheet programs often have data validation tools.
 For example, in Excel, select a column, then click the 'data validation' option from the 'data' tab.
 Click 'Allow' and select
 'Whole number'.
 For 'Minimum' and 'Maximum', enter 0 and 10, respectively.
 Click OK.
 Now, try to enter anything that isn't a whole number between those ranges.
+>
+>
+{: .exercise}

 ![alt text](../fig/07-data-validation.png "Data validation")